DmitrySigalov/aws-ssm-cli/README.md

 ```
 - Complete/exit configuration

-## :books: Commands
+## :books: Commands using

 ### `set-env`
-Using to synchronize environment variables with SSM parameters
+Using to synchronize environment variables with SSM parameters.
 For the macOS - for the activation required to recreate a process (terminal, Rider, ...)

 ### `get-env`